 The Rh Factor Explained

 The Rh factor is another critical component of blood typing.
 It is determined by a separate gene that can either be present (+) or absent (-).
-An individual who has at least one Rh+ allele will be Rh positive, while those with two Rh- alleles will be Rh negative.
+An individual who has at least one Rh+ allele will usually be Rh positive, while those who do not inherit the Rh D antigen are typed as Rh negative.

-In this case, both parents in our scenario are Rh negative (AB- and O-), meaning they can only pass on Rh- alleles to their children.
+In this case, both parents in our scenario are Rh negative (AB- and O-), meaning they can only pass on Rh-negative status to their children.
+For a practical overview of how the Rh factor is identified and why it matters, it helps to remember that Rh typing is considered separately from the ABO group.

 Possible Blood Types for Children of AB- and O- Parents